-Alternatively, employers can ask their employees to sign a self-declaration that they have a clean criminal record.
-If an individual has no (or only a spent) conviction, he or she can declare that fact.
-However, if the question concerns whether the individual has ever been convicted of a criminal offence, he or she must answer in the affirmative even if the conviction is spent.
+- Employers can require candidates to sign a self-declaration or statutory declaration that they have no criminal record.
+If an individual has no (or only spent) convictions, they can declare that fact.
+However, if the question concerns whether the individual has ever been convicted of a criminal offence, they must answer in the affirmative even if the conviction is spent.

 (b) Medical history?